department-of-veterans-affairs/va-gov-onboarding/widgets/scaffolding/1-start.md

 # Tutorial: Make a New VA.gov React Widget - Scaffolding

-> All work will take place within the `vets-website` repository.
+All work will take place within the `vets-website` repository.

-## What this section covers
+## What this Section Covers

 This section will cover the following topics: